cython/cython/docs/src/tutorial/pure.rst

     @cython.locals(t = cython.int, i = cython.int)
     cpdef int dostuff(int n)

-Besides the ``cython.locals`` decorator, the :func:`cython.declare` function can also be used to add types to global variables in the augmenting :file:`.pxd` file.
+The :func:`cython.declare()` function can be used to specify types for global variables in the augmenting :file:`.pxd` file.